mrcabbage972/freshbrew/README.md

 `update-java-alternatives --list`
 1. Set the desired Java version as default (requires root permissions):
 `sudo update-java-alternatives --set /path/to/java/version`
+1. Set the target Java version in the environment variable `TARGET_JAVA_VERSION`.

 ## Running the Eval Script
 The eval script is at `java_migration/scripts/run_eval.py`.
 Currently the input dataset path is hardcoded.